soundstep/infuse.js/README.md

 	var other2 = injector.createInstance(OtherClass);
 	alert(other2.model); // contains the same model instance as other1

+Full example with constructor:

+	// create injector
+	var injector = new infuse.Injector();
+	// create model class
+	var MyModel = function() {
+		this.data = "data";
+	}
+	// map class to the model property injector.mapClass("model", MyModel, true);
+	// create class that will receive an instance of MyModel class var OtherClass = function(model) {
+		this.modelParam = model;
+	}
+	// instantiate Person class and inject values var other1 = injector.createInstance(OtherClass);
+	alert(other1.modelParam); // contains a MyModel instance
+	var other2 = injector.createInstance(OtherClass);
+	alert(other2.modelParam); // contains the same model instance as other1

 ## get instance

 	var model = injector.getInstance(MyModel);